mikeey416/JavaKata/intermediate/lesson01/README.md

 (1) display all the integers,
 (2) display all the integers in reverse order,
 (3) display the sum of the integers,
-(4) display all values less than a limiting argument, and (5) display all values that are higher than the calculated average value.
+(4) display all values less than the average, and
+(5) display all values that are higher than the calculated average value.
 (6) Exit
 From 1 to 5, create separate static method for each operation.